sumowll/BD4H-Bootcamp/docs/contact.md

 ## Remote Office Hour

 We will host multiple remote office hour (30 mins) through Zoom weekly.
-The schedule can be find on this Google Calendar as well as Canvas calender.
+The schedule can be find on this [Google Calendar](https://calendar.google.com/calendar/u/0?cid=ZWVhYzU4ZmY4bDh0ajcxZzk5N2djNWdka2NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
 Office hour is used for Q&A only and no instruction will be given.

 | Photo| Name| Location or Web Link |
 | :-------------: | :-------------: | --------------------------------------------------------------------------------------|